mattijn/topojson/docs/installation.md

 python3 -m pip install topojson
 ```

-The library is installed succesfully if the following code will not give you any errors.
+The library is installed succesfully if the following code.

 ```python
 import topojson as tp